 Cards view displays your form submissions in card format.
-This allows you to quickly view data on each submission.
+This allows you to view data on each submission quickly.
 You can also selectively display specific fields on each card.
 That way, you get a quick glimpse of the information you need.

 Cards view looks like this:

-Last is Report view, which is the visual report of your form submissions.
+Last is the Report view.
+It’s the visual report of your form submissions.
 In Report view, you can generate bar graphs, pie charts, line graphs, form submission grids, and HTML text and images.

-You can use the bar graphs, pie charts, and line graphs to tabulate results from your form’s single-choice, multiple-choices, and dropdown fields.
+You can use bar graphs, pie charts, and line graphs to tabulate results from your form’s single-choice, multiple-choice, and dropdown fields.